midlantica/LovelyBunchOfCoconuts/content/quotes/all-great-change-in-america-begins-at-the-dinner-table.md

 ---
-title: "All great change in America begins at the dinner table"
+title: 'All great change in America begins at the dinner table'
 ---

 ## "All great change in America begins at the dinner table."